 I have a backlog of images that I can use if I run out of enthusiasm.
 They are my insurance projects in case I hit a brick wall.
 I may not feel like doing them but so what?
 I have something to get on with until I snap out of my apathy.

 If all else fails, grab a camera and go for a walk, you never know what you’ll come across.

 Sometimes I will flip through some of my favorite art books and remind myself why I love certain artists.

 Why not get on your bike and get the endorphins going and go looking for ideas?

 This list will help: 120 Drawing Ideas for Beginners to Enjoy Without Giving Up

-Be proactive, seek out inspiration, and stay motivated.
+Be proactive and seek out inspiration, to stay motivated.